RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 ### The JavaScript

-When the Popover API is supported we use the popover API to show the elements that are in the popover slot.
-To get the element positioned under the chosen anchor element, we use the `getBoundingClientRect` method to get the pixel values needed to position the element at the desired popover position.
+The JavaScript handles showing the popover and positioning the element relative to the anchor.
+To get the popover positioned under the chosen anchor element, we use the `getBoundingClientRect` method to get the pixel of the anchor.
+And set the `--bottom` and `--left` custom properties.
 To eventually show the popover we call the `showPopover` method on the popover element.

 For the fallback, we add the `popover-fallback` class to the popover element.